 Jesus’ death is also described as a sacrifice.
 The idea of sacrifice draws on the rich imagery of Old Testament sacrifices.
 Isaiah 53:10 calls our Savior a “guilt offering.”
 John the Baptist calls him the Lamb “who takes away the sin of the world” (John 1:29).
 Paul calls him a “sacrifice of atonement,” a “sin offering,” a “Passover lamb,” a “fragrant offering” (Romans 3:25; 8:3; 1 Corinthians 5:7; Ephesians 5:2).
 Hebrews 10:12 calls him a “sacrifice for sins.”
 John calls him “the atoning sacrifice for our sins” (1 John 2:2; 4:10).

 Several terms are used to describe what Jesus accomplished on the cross.
 Different New Testament authors use different words or images to convey the idea.
 The exact terminology or mechanism is not essential.
-What is important is simply that we are saved through the death of Jesus.
+What is important is that we are saved through the death of Jesus.
 “By his wounds we are healed.”
 He died to set us free, to remove our sins, to suffer our punishment, to purchase our salvation.
-The conclusion is simple: “Dear friends, since God so loved us, we also ought to love one another” (1 John 4:11).
+How should we respond?
+“Dear friends, since God so loved us, we also ought to love one another” (1 John 4:11).

 The New Testament uses a wide range of images to express the richness of the work of Christ.
 We may describe these images as analogies, models or metaphors.
 Each gives part of the picture: